 Justin Vineyards & Winery is probably the largest and the most well known of the wineries on this list, however, just because they are a bit larger and corporate (owned by Fiji Water) I still suggest you check out this Winery for both their great wines and their lovely food and wine experience.
-I had a fabulous lunch here enjoying a pairing of Justin Wines with beautiful views (although it was a rainy, hazy day so when I visited).
+I had a fabulous lunch here as I sipped on Justin Wines with beautiful views (although it was a rainy, hazy day when I visited).
 They also have hotel rooms so if you’re looking for a great winery to stay at and visit, Justin Winery is the spot for you!
 11680 Chimney Rock Rd, Paso Robles, CA 93446

 Halter Ranch Winery

-Another winery that is a must see in Paso Robles is Halter Ranch.
-Not only are they making some incredible wines and a lot of varietals, they have one of the most beautiful wineries and a great setting to do a tasting then snag a table outside with vineyard views and relax and spend a weekend afternoon enjoying.
+Another winery that is a must-see in Paso Robles is Halter Ranch.
+Not only are they making some incredible wines and a lot of varietals, but they also have one of the most beautiful Paso Robles Wineries.
+Also, I loved their outdoor tables with vineyard views to relax and enjoy a weekend afternoon.
 Read more about Halter Ranch here.
 8910 Adelaida Rd, Paso Robles, CA 93446.

 Opolo Vineyards is a wonderful Winery with an amazing team and delicious Wines.
 I had the pleasure of going the week of harvest and attended their infamous Harvest Party.
 Read more about the Winery and their annual Harvest party here.
 7110 Vineyard Dr, Paso Robles, CA 93446.

 Le Cuvier promotes a non-interventionist approach to winemaking.
-With Paso legend John Munch at the helm, Le Cuvier produces exquisite small-production wines that cannot be found in restaurants or retailers.
+Paso legend John Munch produces exquisite small-production wines that cannot be found in restaurants or retailers.
 When visiting this tasting room you’ll also enjoy food pairings (as part of the standard tasting) so come hungry and ready to enjoy delicious wines and yummy bites!
 3333 Vine Hill Ln, Paso Robles, CA 93446.
 (805) 238-5706

 The spectacular views of Paso Robles from Le Cuvier